Skip to content

 how to start

-1. Launch CouchDH instance.
+2. Launch CouchDB instance.

-2. Create a directory <dir_name> with the files described below.
+3. Modify the files described below.

 conftest.py